Yuk Hui

-Yuk Hui is a Hong Kong philosopher and Professor of Philosophy at Erasmus University Rotterdam.
+Yuk Hui (許煜) is a Hong Kong philosopher and Professor of Philosophy at Erasmus University Rotterdam.
 He is known for his writings on philosophy and technology.
 Hui has been described as one of the most influential contemporary philosophers of technology.

 Education

 Hui studied computer engineering at the University of Hong Kong, wrote his doctoral thesis under the French philosopher Bernard Stiegler at Goldsmiths, University of London, and obtained his habilitation in philosophy of technology from Leuphana University of Lüneburg.

 Career

 Hui has taught at the Leuphana University, Bauhaus University, and has been a visiting professor at the China Academy of Art and the University of Tokyo.
 He has been the convenor of the Research Network for Philosophy and Technology since 2014 and sits as a juror of the Berggruen Prize for Philosophy and Culture since 2020.
 He currently teaches at the Erasmus University Rotterdam and the City University of Hong Kong.